-From an environmental perspective, we repair and reuse approximately 99% of our damaged batteries, approximately 90% of our damaged IoT locks, and approximately 60% of our damaged motors, substantially reducing our environmental footprint.
+From an environmental perspective, we repair and reuse approximately 97% of our damaged batteries, approximately 80% of our damaged IoT locks, and approximately 47% of our damaged motors, substantially reducing our environmental footprint as of June 30, 2023.
 We also reuse the parts from our decommissioned vehicles in our active vehicle fleet, and recycle the non-reusable parts of our decommissioned vehicles through third-party recycling partners.

-From a social perspective, 44% of Marti's workforce is in the 15-24 year age group which has the highest unemployment rate in Türkiye.
+From a social perspective, 21% of Marti's workforce is in the 15-24 year age group which has the highest unemployment rate in Türkiye.
 We also serve all segments of the population, including lower income neighborhoods, rather than just affluent neighborhoods or tourist centers.
-For example, in Istanbul, our largest operating city, we serve districts covering 77% of the city's population, reaching a diverse set of customers.
+For example, in Istanbul, our largest operating city, we serve districts covering 58% of the city's population, reaching a diverse set of customers.

-From a governance perspective, women served in 26% of Marti's management roles, as of December 31, 2022, which includes C-level and department heads, which is significantly higher than the 19% share of women in comparable management roles across the Turkish labor force according to 2020 data from the Turkish Statistical Institute.
+From a governance perspective, women serve in 17% of Marti's management roles, as of June 30, 2023, which includes C-level and department heads.
 We also offer competitive compensation packages, including an employee share ownership plan, to promote employee satisfaction and performance.